Heatstroke in cats: What are the dangers and why should you keep a cool cat

 6 mins read

 Most cats love warmth, but you have to be careful they don’t overheat.
-Cats can suffer from heat stroke in hot weather, and it could put their life at risk.
-If you think your cat might have heat stroke, call your vet for advice and try to cool your cat down.
+Cats can suffer from heat stroke too!
+If you think your cat might have heat stroke, call your vet and try to cool your cat down.
 Move them to a cool area, like in front of a fan, and wipe them with a damp cloth.
-To prevent your pet from suffering from heat stroke, you should always make sure your cat has access to drinking water, and has cool places to sleep.
+To prevent your pet from suffering from heat stroke, make sure your cat has access to drinking water, and has cool places to sleep.
 This article was updated 14th April 2023

 Cats love to sunbathe and your feline friend might take every opportunity to enjoy a cat nap in a warm puddle of sunshine.
 Although most cats love warmth, and their wild ancestors hailed from hot countries, they can still get too hot and develop heat stroke.